samsamfire/projet_smart_factory/README.md

 ## Launch
-Source workspace (for exery new terminal) :
+Source workspace (for every new terminal) :
 `source install/setup.bash`

 	- Run a node (for example ros2-agv-wrapper)